jone3247/MARCELL_WATERCHEM/README.md

 bin - Old cleaning codes.

 **Data Files**
+All supporting data files (precipitation, bog well elevations, barometric pressure, etc.) are available on the EDI page as outlined in the initialization of both `process_timeseries` and `process_timeseries_looped`.
+Other data provided here is as follows:

-Raw_from_Anne - Level logger data directly from wells at Marcell.
+- Raw_from_Anne - Level logger data directly from wells at Marcell.
 Collected by Anne G, research technician at the Marcell Experimental Forest.
 Includes notes about level logger installation/removal and when downloads were taken.

-consolidated logger.xlsx - Compiled Raw Data.
+- consolidated logger.xlsx - Compiled Raw Data.
 No cleaning.

-filled_data.xlsx - Cleaned and Filled Data, needs further QAQC.
+- filled_data.xlsx - Cleaned and Filled Data, needs further QAQC.

-manual_na_filled_data.xlsx - Cleaned and Filled Data, also contains NaNs for spikes that could not be removed by the code because they overlapped with manual checks
+- manual_na_filled_data.xlsx - Cleaned and Filled Data, also contains NaNs for spikes that could not be removed by the code because they overlapped with manual checks

-final_data.csv - Data published to EDI.
+- final_data.csv - Data published to EDI.